taolson/Admiran/doc/Language.md

 #### Pattern matching examples

-define a function "addPair" that takes a tuple argument and adds its components single constructor tuple with all variable patterns is irrefutable:
+Define a function "addPair" that takes a tuple argument and adds its components.
+A single constructor tuple with all variable patterns is irrefutable:

     addPair (a, b) = a + b

-define a function "map" with two separate pattern matches: match on second value has 2 possible constructors: [] and (:), if first match fails, proceed to try the second.
+Define a function "map" with two separate pattern matches.
+The match on the second value has 2 possible constructors: [] and (:).
+If the first match fails, proceed to try the second.
 Since both constructors are handled, the overall match is irrefutable.

     map _ []       = []
     map f (x : xs) = f x : map f xs

-destructure a complex nested tuple "p" with a pattern definition binds a to first tuple arg, binds b to snd part of second tuple arg, and must match the string "test" in the third tuple arg.
-This pattern is refutable, and will cause a runtime error if the pattern fails to match the value in p.
+Destructure a complex nested tuple "p" with a pattern definition.
+Binds `a` to the first tuple arg, binds `b` to `snd` part of second tuple arg, and must match the string `"test"` in the third tuple arg.
+This pattern is refutable, due to the pattern match with the literal string `"test"`, and will cause a runtime error if the pattern fails to match the value in p.

     (a, (_, b), "test") = p

-compare a character with 'a', matching on GT/LT/EQ indication match on result as 3 possible constructors: GT/LT/EQ.
-If the first pattern fails, the second pattern is the wildcard pattern `_`, so overall pattern match is irrefutable.
+Compare a character with `'a'`, matching on a `GT` / `LT` / `EQ` result.
+If the first pattern `GT` fails, the second pattern is the wildcard pattern `_`, so overall pattern match is irrefutable.

     case cmpchar c 'a' of